With new technology redefining the world of higher education, it is now easier than ever to complete a Master's in Theology online.

 Comprised of 36 credit hours, the program offers specialization in Advanced Diaconal Studies, Pastoral Theology, and Sacred Theology.
 Students choose their specialization based upon their current career or career goals.

 Degrees Related to Master of Theological Studies

 Here we list several topnotch programs that may better suit your academic interests.
 We believe that these schools would likely rank at the top of the lists if each were compared to more similar degrees.
-Hence, the programs listed below are somewhat “Honorable Mentions” that we thought might help you in your search for a degree program most in line with your calling.
+Therefore, the programs listed below are “Honorable Mentions” that we thought might help you in your search for a degree program most in line with your calling.
 These programs are arranged alphabetically.